 Pia and Mia’s move to Rome soon became permanent, and their popularity in Italy took off as quickly as it had done in France.
 They spent 1961 and 1962 balancing modelling with appearances in a string of movies produced by the burgeoning Italian film industry.
 When asked about their success, their mum said: “I can’t understand how they can earn so much by doing so little.”
 A very mum thing to say.

 Hjördis must have seen parallels with her own early career.
-They all started their careers as models at the Leja in Stockholm, and although she did not model in France (not really possible in wartime), she did model for the ‘Franska’ department at NK (Nordiska Kompaniet) in Stockholm, before landing film roles as a dancer and model.
+Both she and her nieces started their careers as models at Leja in Stockholm, and although she did not model in France (not really possible in wartime), she did model for the ‘Franska’ department at NK (Nordiska Kompaniet) in Stockholm, before landing film roles as a dancer and model.

 Joined at the hip